spotman/kohana-multi-site/README.md

 ### Step 4
 Create subdirectories for your sites.
 My personal naming convention is to use domain name of the site (or wildcard like *.example.com).

+### Step 5
+If you use `composer`, you may set site dependencies in `composer.json` file so they would be installed in `vendor` or `modules` directory.
+Vendor libs are autoloaded automatically, but you need to set up modules list in `modules.php` file (it has default Kohana format).

 ### Step 6
 Create standart Kohana directories (like config/classes/views) and put site-related files in them.